Understanding the impact of Roslyn Analyzers on build time

 • Gérald Barré

-Roslyn analyzers runs while building the projects.
+Roslyn analyzers run while building the projects.
 If you enable lots of rules, it could add a few seconds to a few minutes to the compilation time.
-While this ensure code quality, it reduces your productivity.
+While this ensures code quality, it reduces your productivity.
 So, maybe some rules should be enabled only on CI or on live analysis.
-But first you need to find which rules are taking times.
+First, you need to find which rules are taking time.

 Roslyn can measure the execution of each rule.
 To do so, you need to add <ReportAnalyzer> to your project: